nietras/nietras.github.io/_posts/2026-06-28-steam-machine-vs-plasma-pc.md

 ﻿---
 layout: post
-title: Valve Steam Machine vs DIY Plasma PC™
+title: Valve Steam Machine vs DIY Plasma PC™ - The Zen 5 (9600X) and RDNA 4 (9060 XT 16 GB) Alternative
 ---

 Valve's new 2026 **Steam Machine** has created a lot of discussion online given